 Now, the 10-year benchmark is just a ballpark figure.
 There are people who send in their watches for servicing every 5 years.
 There are no rules against that.
 Nonetheless, it might not be the best idea.
 If your watch isn’t damaged or running poorly, there’s no need to service it every so often.
 It’s best to stick to the 10-year plan as recommended by Rolex.

 3. If you own a vintage piece, then consult with an authorized dealer or your local watchmaker.
-Especially if you’re not the first owner of the watch and aren’t sure if the previous owner sent it in for maintenance regularly, you’d need to check with your local watchmaker or authorized dealer to be sure.
+This is especially true if you are not the first owner of the watch and aren’t sure if the previous owner sent it in for maintenance regularly.
+You need to check with your local watchmaker or authorized dealer to be sure.

 You really don’t want to damage anything, so you must ensure you don’t open up the watch unnecessarily.
-Once the watch begins to run poorly though, then it’s time for maintenance.
+Once the watch begins to run poorly, then it’s time for maintenance.

-1. First, the watchmaker detaches the bracelet from its case and then opens the case.
-After this, they remove the movement, completely disassembling the case.
+1. The watchmaker detaches the bracelet from its case and then opens the case.
+After this, he/she removes the movement, completely disassembling the case.

-2. They then disassemble the movement totally and take each component apart.
-Afterward, they then clean each part ultrasonically using batches of solutions which are specifically made for the task.
+2. The movement will be disassembled totally and each component taken apart.
+Afterward, each part will be cleaned ultrasonically, using batches of solutions that are specifically made for the task.

-3. Next, the watchmaker will inspect all the parts individually to ascertain which ones need replacement.
-If anyone needs replacement, the watchmaker would replace them using genuine Rolex parts.
+3. The watchmaker will inspect all the parts individually to ascertain which ones need replacement.
+If anyone needs replacement, the watchmaker will replace them using genuine Rolex parts.

-4. When all necessary parts have been replaced, the watchmaker will then reassemble the movement.
-They’ll apply a special lubricant to ensure that the movement stays lubricated and to also prevent wear from constant use.
+4. When all necessary parts have been replaced, the watchmaker will reassemble the movement.
+He’ll apply a special lubricant to ensure that the movement stays lubricated and to also prevent wear from constant use.

-5. After reassembling, the movement, the precision of the watch will then have to be adjusted to Rolex’s standards of -2/+2 seconds per day.
+5. After reassembling the movement, the watch is then adjusted to Rolex’s standards of -2/+2 seconds per day.

 6. You won’t get the watch immediately.
-The watchmaker would have to watch your timepiece for a few days to be sure it’s performing as it should.
+The watchmaker will have to observe it for a few days to be sure it is performing as it should.

 Remember, if you want to sell the watch later, tell the service center you don’t want the watch refinished.

-8. Next up, the watchmaker will reassemble the case of your watch and then put the movement inside it.
+8. The watchmaker will reassemble the case of your watch and then put the movement inside it.

-9. Water-resistance will then be tested using a vacuum test, a condensation test, and a compression test.
-Don’t worry, at this point, your watch must have been completely sealed.
+9. Water-resistance will be tested using a vacuum test, a condensation test, and a compression test.
+Don’t worry; at this point, your watch must have been completely sealed.
 So, it won’t get damaged.

 10. This last step is basically quality control to ensure that your watch works and looks perfect.

 PS: If you send your watch to a Rolex Service Center (RSC) for maintenance, you’ll get a 2-year service guarantee.
-This means that, within 2 years, if the movement begins to underperform, you can take the watch back and it will be fixed.
+This means that, within 2 years, if the movement begins to underperform, you can take the watch back and it will be fixed without charges.
 The only caveat is if you damage the watch or fail to use it properly.

-Hear this Rolex-trained watchmaker explain what a Rolex service entails in his own words.
+In this video, this Rolex-trained watchmaker explains what a Rolex service entails.

 Where Can I Have My Rolex Serviced?

-The best place to service your Rolex watch is either with an official Rolex retailer or a Rolex Service Center.
-These centers are available in more than a hundred different countries all over the world.
+You can have your Rolex serviced either with an official Rolex retailer or a Rolex Service Center (RSC).
+These centers are available in more than a hundred countries all over the world.

-Rolex employs only highly-skilled watchmakers and trains them itself to expertly service, maintain, and repair Rolex watches.
+Rolex employs only highly skilled watchmakers and trains them to expertly service, maintain, and repair Rolex watches.
 They are also trained to advise Rolex watch owners on the technical aspects of their watch as well as its functions.

-When you get to the RSC, the watchmaker will first examine your watch — its case and bracelet as well as its movement.
-Tests are usually extensive, after which the watchmaker will determine the necessary service procedures to take in order to get your watch performing up to Rolex’s stringent standards once again.
+When you get to the Rolex Service Center (RSC), the watchmaker will first examine your watch — its case and bracelet as well as its movement.
+Tests are usually extensive.
+After that, the watchmaker will determine the necessary service procedures to take.
+This is to make sure your watch is performing up to Rolex’s stringent standards once again.